brentvollebregt/nitratine.net/README.md

 Run server.py to host the server; alternatively this can be imported and routes executed somewhere else (like pythonanywhere does).

 ## Articles
-To add articles to the site...
-Article layout
+To add articles to the site you will need to have defined the articles location in the servers data.json.
+They then need to follow a format to be detected on startup.
  - Root directory (specified in JSON (adding later))
     - sub (e.g. apps, blog, projects...)
         - Article name (what will be in the url)